210-596-9142

-Deborah Bergmann, MS, LPC, NCC
+Deborah Bergmann, LPC

 It's impossible fully to take stock of everything we experience as we live our lives.
 Impossible to notice, in the moment, the many ways, small and large, that we adapt to what has happened.
 And yet, in our experiences, and in our adaptation to our experiences, our defenses, our personality, and our character take shape.
 Sometimes those adaptations serve our lives.
 But most of us find, at some point, that something about how we take in the world, or how we take up our own desires in the world, isn't working.
 There is a symptom of some kind, be it anxiety, depression, addiction, PTSD, or something less clinically defined: boredom, cynicism, self-criticism or self-doubt.